content-left-bg.png

 Finish each race before the next group begins.

-Implement procedures (e.g. roll marking mechanisms) to account for all participants when participating off-site.
+Implement procedures (e.g. roll marking mechanisms) to account for all participants before, during and after the activity.

 Disclaimer